-Once your payment is 180 days past due, your creditor will most likely charge-off your account or sell your debt to a third-party debt collector.
+Once your payment is 180 days (five months) past due, your creditor will most likely charge-off your account or sell your debt to a third-party debt collector.
 Charging-off means the creditor no longer expects you to pay back your debt and has written off your account as a loss.

 From this point on, you are probably no longer dealing with your original creditor because your debt now belongs to a collection agency.
 You can expect the collection agency to aggressively and frequently use a variety of tactics to get you to pay your debt, including phone calls, letters, emails and social media messages.